-Dominique L. Wilson, M.Ed., LPCC-S, MAC-Clinical Director/ Behavioral Health Clinician
+Dr. Dominique L. Wilson, LPCC-S, MAC-Clinical Director & Behavioral Health/ Substance Abuse Clinician

 Hi, are you feeling overwhelmed, tired, and drained with your current life?
 Do you desire to live a life that is more fulfilling, but just don't know how to take the steps needed to improve things?
 Are you surviving life, but not fully experiencing the joys that come with a rewarding life?
 Well, it is time to take control of your life, your circumstances, your emotions...it is time feel happy!!

-I am currently pursuing my Ph.D. in Counseling Leadership Education and Supervision from University of Cumberlands and I am member of the UCumberland's Student Advisory Committee.
+I earned my Ph.D. in Counseling Leadership Education and Supervision from University of Cumberlands in 2018 and I am member of the UCumberland's Student Advisory Committee.
 I am a active member of the Kentucky Association of Mental Health Professionals, the Kentucky Counseling Association, and the American Counseling Association.